 Quick Facts about your pension

-It’s important to remember that your lifetime pension does not decrease: inflation protection increases applied to the lifetime pension in the past become a permanent part of the pension.
+Inflation protection increases applied to your lifetime pension in the past become a permanent part of the pension in the future.
 (The additional temporary bridge benefit and inflation protection applied to it stop at age 65.)
-Your pension is paid for the rest of your life.
+Your pension is paid for the rest of your life, and will not decrease.

 Your Retired Member Statement provides details